Tengen Hero Wars

 Tengen Hero Wars (テンゲン英雄大戦, Tengen Eiyū Taisen) is a Japanese manga series written by Yasu Hiromoto and illustrated by Kubara Sakanoichi.
-It has been serialized in Coamix's Monthly Comic Zenon since October 2021, with its chapters collected in nine tankōbon volumes as of November 2025.
+It has been serialized in Coamix's Monthly Comic Zenon from October 2021 to December 2025, with its chapters collected in ten tankōbon volumes.

+Plot

+Oda Nobunaga is a modern-day teen named after the famous warlord.
+He obsessively studies history, but is ridiculed for having no talent by his little sister Ichiko and his peers.
+One day, Ichiko suddenly gets pulled into a portal to the past and so does Nobunaga when he tries to save her.
+The unconscious Ichiko is quickly abducted by bandits for the mark on her hand that designates her as a Stranger.
+Nobunaga tries to rescue her but is too weak and unskilled and is quickly beaten up.
+He is rescued by Kondo Isami and taken to the compound of the warlord Oda Nobunaga, who explains that several people from history, usually famous warlords, are being pulled to his time and several are trying to conquer his land, leading the land to be ravaged by a multiway war.
+The marks on them designate them as Strangers and grant them special abilities.
+The teen Nobunaga has no mark and no special abilities, so the only thing he can contribute is his encyclopedic knowledge of the historical figures.
+Seeing this as useful, the warlord Nobunaga cuts a deal with him.
+If the teen helps defeat the rival warlords, the warlord will help rescue Ichiko.

 Publication

-Written by Yasu Hiromoto and illustrated by Kubara Sakanoichi, Tengen Hero Wars started in Coamix's Monthly Comic Zenon on October 25, 2021.
+Written by Yasu Hiromoto and illustrated by Kubara Sakanoichi, Tengen Hero Wars was serialized in Coamix's Monthly Comic Zenon from October 25, 2021 to December 25, 2025.
 Coamix has collected its chapters into individual tankōbon volumes.
-The first volume was released on June 20, 2022.
-As of November 20, 2025, nine volumes have been released.
+Ten volumes were released from June 20, 2022, to March 19, 2026.

 In July 2023, it was announced that Titan Manga had acquired the manga license for English release.
 In France, the manga is licensed by Mangetsu, and in Spain by Editorial Ivrea.